State Land Use Planning Advisory Council (SLUPAC)

 - Designate State Areas of Critical Environmental Concerns (ACEC) and provide assistance to Local Governments with land use planning for ACEC’s.

-- Through its Executive Council provide technical expertise, mediate, and if needed resolve inconsistencies between local government land use plans.
+- Upon request, through its Executive Council provide technical expertise, mediate, conduct public hearings and if needed resolve inconsistencies between local government land use plans.

 For more information about the powers and duties of the State Land Use Planning Advisory County please review NRS 321.740